 on australian shores: listening to birds, insects and molluscs is a gathering of field recordings, notes and analogue photographs taken by Pablo Diserens during a short trip along the Australian southeast coast in November 2019.
 By putting the attention on the various voices of the local fauna, this release pays homage to the wildlife that perished during the Australian bushfire crisis in 2019 and 2020.
 The combination of sounds, images and texts creates a detailed documentation of the artist’s experience and reflections in situ that infuses the recordings with physical, temporal and political contexts.

 All proceeds will go towards the wildlife emergency response fund of Humane Society International that are helping the Australian animals affected by the fires.

-→ released and available to download on Sono Space (2020)
+→ originally released as an album + PDF available to download on Sono Space (2020)

 ︎ to the australian shores ︎

 Shown at Museo Reina Sofia as part of Alejandra Riera’s exhibition < Garden of Mixtures: Attempts to Make Place, 1995 -… >

 — Madrid, ES, 4 May – 5 September 2022